 Respiratory Therapy – AAS

-The University offers the A.A.S.
-Degree in Respiratory Therapy.
-The curriculum reflects high standards of professional practice and incorporates guidelines from practice trends, professional organizations, and accrediting agencies.
-Students develop the knowledge base and clinical competencies required to meet the health care needs of patients with cardiopulmonary disorders.
-Respiratory Therapists treat patients along the age and health-care continuums–from premature infants to the aged in critical care, acute care, rehabilitation, and home care settings.
-The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, TX 76021-4244.
+The Associate of Applied Science Respiratory Therapy boasts a curriculum that reflects the highest standards of professional practice and incorporates guidelines from practice trends, professional organizations, and accrediting agencies.
+Students in the program develop clinical competencies that are required to meet the specific healthcare needs of patients with cardiopulmonary disorders.
+Respiratory Therapists treat patients along the age and health status continuums.
+Graduates are trains to treat a variety of patients–from premature infants to the aged in critical care, acute care, rehabilitation, and home care settings.
+The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).

 To explore career possibilities and employment trends please click on the link. >>http://www.bls.gov/ooh/healthcare/respiratory-therapists.htm